misimop/section-11/README.md

 > **Recommended:** Paste [SETUP_ASSISTANT.md](SETUP_ASSISTANT.md) into ChatGPT, Claude, Gemini, or any AI chat, and it will walk you through everything below step by step.
 This is the easiest path for most users.

-If you prefer to set things up manually, follow the steps below.
+You can also follow the step-by-step guides below.

 ### 1. Create Your Dossier